 Mr. Rice has been fighting for his clients and ensuring they receive the compensation and justice they deserve after an accident.
 The injury attorneys with his office know how to litigate a broken bone or fractured bone case in Maryland.

 Broken or fractured bones after an accident are serious and must be treated immediately.
 They require months of treatment and potentially physical therapy because of the serious nature of the accident.
-Our goal is to ensure that each client returns to 100% after an accident and that the broken bone injury is not noticeable after the accident.
+The goal of our car accident attorney in Baltimore is to ensure that each client returns to 100% after an accident and that the broken bone injury is not noticeable after the accident.